 David Jeanes is a retired professional engineer in Ottawa.
 He joined Transport 2000, (as Transport Action was then called), in 1976 soon after it was founded, bringing a keen interest in high-speed rail, light rail, transportation safety and railway history.
 He served as treasurer from 1989 to 2000, as president from 2002 to 2014, and again as treasurer in 2015, 2018 and 2019.

 Peter Miasek is a retired chemist who worked over 30 years in the oil industry.
-He now lives in Markham and is actively involved in numerous advocacy initiatives for sustainable transportation and improved urban planning.
+He now lives in Markham and is actively involved in numerous advocacy initiatives for sustainable transportation and improved urban planning in Greater Toronto and across Ontario.
+Peter is currently president of Transport Action Ontario.